DetroitJS/meetups/README.md

 ## Submitting a Talk Suggestion

 Talk suggestions are rad!
 If you would like to submit a suggestion for a talk you would like to hear or a theme for a Meetup create an issue on the repository.

+## Need Ideas?

+Here are some things the community is interested in hearing about.

+* Project stories
+* Building / Consuming apis
+* Vue
+* Node
+* Testing / TDD
+* Accessibility with JS
+* Front-end Frameworks